cuthie/Data-Science-Portfolio/Explainability/README.md

 ## Contents

-- `notebook.ipynb` – The main notebook containing:
+- `explainability.ipynb` – The main notebook containing:
   - Loading and preprocessing the dataset
   - Training a Random Forest classifier
   - Visualizing **feature importance**